We are currently closed for submissions.

 We accept up to three poems per theme.
 We like it simple, weird and wonderful – no men adoring women from afar, please.
 We want our poetry wild and free.
 We're partial to tongue-poetry.

-We accept creative nonfiction on the current theme, synaesthesia or the senses (or all three) up to 2,500 words.
+For future themes, we accept creative nonfiction on the current theme, synaesthesia or the senses (or all three) up to 2,500 words.
 Again, we won’t get mad if you go over a little bit, but the shorter the better.
 No more than one nonfiction essay per theme.

 All photo file sizes must be at least 1mb and high resolution .jpeg, .gif or .png files.
 Please submit no more than six photographs unless we ask to see more of your work.